-Although we have no reason to question the knowledge of the 'elite' (most of the time their generalizations are great), they are human.
+Although we have no reason to question the knowledge of the elite – most of the time their generalizations are great –, they are human.
 But the thing with generalizations is that they always have a cost, hidden or not.
 In its essence, to generalize is to forsake.
 No matter how smart a generalization is, something is forsaken.

-If I would build something at home, I would not use the tools of real crafters, I would use other tools - aligned for my skill set.
+If I would build something at home, I would not use the tools of real crafters, I would use other tools - aligned with my skill set.
 In The Unix programming environment, Unix is described as a work-bench for a reason.

 Just as Foucault views power, the Unix philosophy implicates that power rise from a multitude of sources put in connection.
 This is how power rise.
-But also how power spread and grow.
+But also how power spread, and grow.